SiGiL-Cpp/CppCraft/pages/05-processing.md

 Arriving in the room, your apprentice places the scrolls with the instructions you have given them in the first drawers near the entry (the drawers with the lowest numbers etched below them).
-He also hands over a specific scroll to the butler instructing him to place the ingredients they brought in the freely available drawers at the bottom, next to where they have placed the instruction scrolls.
+They also hands over a specific scroll to the butler instructing him to place the ingredients they brought in the freely available drawers at the bottom, next to where they have placed the instruction scrolls.